 Join our variety of social channels to keep up with all the latest happenings and activities.

-Alpha Lambda Delta (ALD)
+Allpha Lambda Delta (ALD)

 Alpha Lambda Delta is a national honor society for freshmen sponsored by the department of Freshman Programs.
 The purpose of Alpha Lambda Delta is to encourage superior academic attainment among students in their first year in institutions of higher education, to promote intelligent living and a continued high standard of learning, and to assist students in recognizing and developing meaningful goals for their unique roles in society.